 About editing simple XML

-By default, dashboards in Splunk are based on underlying simple XML code.
-You can use Splunk's interactive editors to create and edit dashboards without having to edit the simple XML.
-However, some dashboard features (such as maps and forms) are not available from Splunk editors and can only be created and maintained by editing the underlying simple XML code.
+You can use Splunk platform interactive editors to create and edit dashboards without having to edit the simple XML.
+However, some advanced dashboard features are not available from interactive editors.
+You can access these features by editing the underlying simple XML code.

-This topic describes some of the basics of editing simple XML.
-The following topics of this chapter provide detailed examples of features available for dashboards and forms with simple XML.
+This chapter describes some of the basics of editing simple XML.
+It contains detailed examples of features available for dashboards and forms with simple XML.

 For details on the structure of dashboards and forms, see Anatomy of dashboards and forms.

-For details on simple XML syntax, refer to the Splunk Simple XML Reference.
+For details on simple XML syntax, refer to the Simple XML Reference.

 You have a couple options for editing simple XML files for dashboard and forms.

-- Edit the simple XML using Splunk's XML Source Editor
+- Edit the simple XML using the XML Source Editor

 See Create and edit dashboards from Splunk Web for information on using the Splunk XML editor.
 The section Edit the source XML describes how to access and use the editor.